hersheythings/Flask_Tutorial/README.md

 # Flask_Tutorial
-tutorial for building a light web server using python
+tutorial for building a light website using python

-[Project Code :  **#Dansite**]
-- TBU1) web UI design using Sketch.
-- TBU2) practice and playing with HTML, CSS, Jquery to "CREATE" hersheythings.

-cf. markdown lang review